rajanchd/DP300Labs/readme.md

 # DP-300: Administering Relational Databases on Microsoft Azure

-This repository contains the instructions, script files and images for the lab exercises for the Instruction Led Training for Microsoft DP-300.
+This repository has been decommissioned and is not in use.

+To access lab exercises and instructions for Microsoft DP-300 learning content, see [DP-300: Administering Microsoft Azure SQL Solutions](https://github.com/MicrosoftLearning/dp-300-database-administrator).

 There are seven labs.